arfahmanaal/employee-information-system/README.md

 ## View deployed page

-To run the project in the web browser click the following link :
+To run the project in the web browser visit the following link :
 ```
 https://cool-scone-eff985.netlify.app/
 ```

-## Screenshots
+## Screenshot

 ![image](https://github.com/user-attachments/assets/b5a64a90-4a8f-4840-94cd-1ea8316812cd)